lowdefy/lowdefy/.changeset/ten-actors-mate.md

 '@lowdefy/docs': patch
 ---

-fix broken link and use improved reference to Google Docs
+Fix broken link and use improved reference to Google Docs.